 Drafting Note: The following definition of “managed hospital payment basis” and formulation for ongoing net worth, based on the 1989 amended version of HMO Model Act, have been included for the benefit of states that have not adopted the Risk-Based Capital for Health Organizations Model Act:

 “Managed hospital payment basis” means agreements wherein the financial risk is primarily related to the degree of utilization rather than to the cost of services.
-Examples of managed hospital payment basis agreements include but are not limited to payments on a DRG or per diem basis or where there is an agreement between a hospital and health maintenance organization and which are under common ownership or control.
+Examples of managed hospital payment basis agreements include but are not limited to payments on a DRG or per diem basis or where there is an agreement between a hospital and a health maintenance organization and which are under common ownership or control.

 C. A health maintenance organization shall maintain a minimum net worth equal to the greater of $2,500,000; or an amount equal to the sum of: